garylocke/jquery-idleTimeout-plus/README.md

 ## About

 ### Bugs or feature requests
-Found a problem or would like a feature submit it via [GitHub](https://github.com/LinearSoft/jquery-idleTimeout-plus/issues)
+Found a problem or would like a feature submit it via [GitHub](https://github.com/garylocke/jquery-idleTimeout-plus/issues)
 ### License
 jquery-idleTimeout plus is licensed under the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0-standalone.html)

 ### Acknowledgements

-Both [Jill Elaine's jquery-idleTimeout](https://github.com/josebalius/jquery-idleTimeout) and [Orangehill's bootstrap-session-timeout](https://github.com/orangehill/bootstrap-session-timeout) have been used as foundations for this jQuery module.
+Forked from [LinearSoft's jquery-idleTimeout-plus](https://github.com/LinearSoft/jquery-idleTimeout-plus) v0.9.5, which was based on [Jill Elaine's jquery-idleTimeout](https://github.com/josebalius/jquery-idleTimeout) and [Orangehill's bootstrap-session-timeout](https://github.com/orangehill/bootstrap-session-timeout).